course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 ####### Research Question

-- To what extend does price depend on host_identity_verified (TRUE vs FALSE)?
+- To what extent does price depend on host_identity_verified (TRUE vs FALSE)?